 While most of the heroes in the DC universe are continuing on with their individual franchises — from Aquaman (Jason Momoa) and Wonder Woman (Gal Gadot) to Harley Quinn (Margot Robbie) — a key member of the core superhero franchise is starting over.
 Ben Affleck’s services as Batman no longer were needed, so Warner Bros. and DC are going in a new direction.
 Younger.
 Disconnected from the established DC storyline.
 And already in fighting shape (so not quite an origin story, as you might assume).

-THE BATMAN will arrive in theatres in 2021, and there’s already so much that we know about the anticipated comic book movie, even though a single frame of film has yet to be shot.
+THE BATMAN will arrive in theatres in 2021 and there’s already so much that we know about the anticipated comic book movie.
 Let’s catch you up on everything that you need to know about the next BATMAN film, before it opens at an AMC near you.

 The Batman Release Date

-This is going to feel like it’s an eternity away, but right now, Warner Bros. has circled June 25, 2021, as the release date for THE BATMAN — if that’s even going to be the official title.
+This is going to feel like it’s an eternity away, but right now, Warner Bros. has circled October 1, 2021, as the release date for THE BATMAN — if that’s even going to be the official title.
 (Truthfully, everyone’s just kind of running with that name, though nothing has been confirmed by the studio).
-Of course, several studios are racing to claim valuable real estate in terms of release-date windows, so even though THE BATMAN hasn’t begun filming, it’s viewed as a serious summer blockbuster, and gets a summer opening.

 The Batman Director